kavisha3012/flutter-exercise/06-loop/README.md

 Odd numbers between 1 to 10:
 1, 3, 5, 7, 9

-## 0605-Write a C program to find the sum of all natural numbers between 1 to 10 using for loop.
+## 0605-Write a program to find the sum of all natural numbers between 1 to 10 using for loop.
 Test Data :
 Input upper limit: 10